-From the outset, the festival's many stalls where minority parents were present appeared retrospective in its approach.
-The primary aim seemed to be to confirm long established national and ethnic customs through traditional dishes, handicrafts and folk costumes.
-To illustrate, when Nazdar spoke of dolma, a stuffed vegetable dish highly appreciated among Kurds, she said: "We inherited it from our forefathers."
-Shortly afterwards, however, she linked dolma to the present, continuing: "If you don't have this food, you are not counted as Kurds, totally!
-You know we hear this very often."
+From the outset, the festival's many stalls where minority parents were present appeared retrospective in its approach, that is, the semiotic signs chosen by the participants pointed to history, traditions, and customs.
+The primary aim thus seemed to be to confirm long-established national and ethnic customs through event-related signs such as traditional dishes, traditional clothing, flags, and handicrafts.
+To illustrate, when Nazdar spoke of dolma, a stuffed vegetable dish highly appreciated among Kurds, she said: 'We inherited it from our forefathers'.
+Shortly afterwards, however, she linked dolma to the present, continuing: 'If you don't have this food, you are not counted as Kurds, totally!
+You know we hear this very often'.
 Obviously, dolma is not just any food, nor does it represent just an exotic, historic curiosity with fixed meanings of content, as suggested by critics of multicultural school festivals (Hoffman 1996; Øzerk 2008).
-Rather, it serves as a dynamic and unifying representation for Kurds in diaspora.
-Furthermore, dolma marks a clear demarcation between Kurds and those "not counted as Kurds."
-One should note, however, that dolma is not perceived as an exclusive Kurdish dish but a well-known part of the Middle Eastern cuisine.
-More precisely, as it unifies Kurds with origin from Turkey, Iran, Iraq, and Syria, dolma reflects Kurdish transnational origin.
-For the Kurdish parents at the festival, therefore, dolma seems to perfectly serve a consolidating role for Kurds in the diaspora, as a manifestation of the link between the historic home, whether that is in Turkey, Iran, Iraq, or Syria, and the homeland idea of transnational Kurdistan.
+One should note that dolma is not an exclusive Kurdish dish but is a well-known part of the Middle Eastern cuisine.
+Viewed as a visual and a sensual sign, dolma selects everyone who has knowledge of the Middle Eastern cuisine (see Blommaert 2013).
+The interviews, however, highlighted that dolma has a clear demarcation; between Kurds and those 'not counted as Kurds'.
+For the Kurdish parents at the festival, dolma seems to perfectly serve a consolidating role for Kurds in the diaspora, as a manifestation of the link between the historic home in Turkey, Iran, Iraq, or Syria, and the homeland idea of transnational Kurdistan.